 Tech tools in all forms have transformed our lives – but especially for pilots!
 Well-written applications, appropriately applied, save hours of drudge work sourcing and integrating data.
 They also add a level of safety by freeing up brain cycles en route – allowing intelligent oversight of the larger picture.
 Dependable technological assistants are undistractable and vigilant when monitoring and maintaining precise control.

 But technology is a two-edged sword.
-Safety requires a vital level of suspicious mistrust to maintain command.
+Safety requires a vital level of suspicious monitoring of automation to assure safety and command authority.
 The burden of all technology is knowing when to step down a level or disengage if the system becomes too complicated or untrustworthy – red button!
 And it is always difficult to maintain proficiency in the original manual skills since technology can be so effortless and dependable.
 Have you panicked after forgetting or dropping your phone?
 You have experienced an advanced form of “automation dependency.”

 Humorous accounts of people following their phone mappers into the ocean while looking for a bar have a more serious side when lives are lost through blind dependency; we have all read those accident reports!
 Rule one with all tech is staying proficient in the basics and then understanding and managing the complicated systems we use.
 It is essential to always maintain PIC awareness and never be driven by the technology.